Zika

 Topic Collection

-Healthcare providers and emergency medical professionals need to be able to recognize and treat disease caused by novel pathogens.
+Healthcare providers and emergency medical professionals need to be able to recognize and treat diseases caused by novel pathogens.
 Zika virus can be more difficult than many other diseases to recognize and, though it has less implications for emergency care, it can result in severe health consequences.

 This Topic Collection contains resources that can help our audience: learn more about managing patients at risk of or infected by Zika virus disease (particularly pregnant women who contract the virus during pregnancy); understand related infection control principles; and develop plans based on research and existing materials.
 Note: Jurisdictional Zika plans generally reflect a focus on vector control and risk communication without significant information about clinical information or coordination with the healthcare system.
 Where these issues are mentioned they are mentioned in passing.